OpenChemistry/tomvizdocs/docs/operator.md

 * `children` - An array of JSON objects describing child data sets produced by the operator.
 Child data sets are similar to results, but are special in that they must be image data to which additional operators may be applied.
-A child data set is described with the same key/value pairs as `results` objects.
+A child dataset is described with the same key/value pairs as `results` datasets.
 Currently, only a single child data set is supported.

 The `name` key of each result and child data set must be unique.